PetervanLunteren/EcoAssist/markdown/windows-install-instructions/disable-anti-virus.md

-If Chrome is blocking your .exe file due to "virus detected," it means Windows Defender (or another antivirus) is preventing the download.
-If you trust the file source and want to proceed, here’s how you can bypass the block:
+If something is blocking the EcoAssist installer exe file due to "virus detected," it means Windows Defender (or another antivirus) is preventing the download.
+Here’s how you can bypass the block:

 **Option 1: Check Windows Defender’s Quarantine**
 1. Open Windows Security (press Win + S and search for "Windows Security").